bcolborn/joy-division-annotated/lyrics/_substance/06_shes-lost-control.md

 - She's lost control
 - And she gave away the secrets of her past
 - And said "I've lost control again."
 - And heard the voice that told her when and where to act
 - She said "I've lost control again".
+{:.verse}

 - And she turned to me and took me by the hand
 - And said "I've lost control again"
 - And how I'll never know just why or understand
 - She said "I've lost control again"
-- And she screamed out, kicking on her side and said "I've lost control again"
+- And she screamed out, kicking on her side
+- and said "I've lost control again"
 - And seized up on the floor --
 - I thought she'd died
 - She said "I've lost control again"
 - She's lost control again --
-she's lost control (2)
+- she's lost control (2)
+{:.verse}

-- Well I had to phone her friend to state her case and say she's lost control again
+- Well I had to phone her friend to state
+- her case and say she's lost control again
 - And she showed up all the errors and mistakes
 - And said "I've lost control again"
-- But she expressed herself in many different ways until she'd lost control again
+- But she expressed herself in many different
+- ways until she'd lost control again
-- And walked upon the edge of no escape and laughed "I've lost control again"
+- And walked upon the edge of no escape
+- and laughed "I've lost control again"
 - She's lost control again,
-she's lost control (2)
+- she's lost control (2)
+{:.verse}

 - I could live a little there
 - In the midst of the light